rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 For both configured and dynamic subscriptions, the publisher SHOULD authenticate a receiver via some transport-level mechanism before sending any event records that the receiver is authorized to see.
 In addition, the receiver SHOULD authenticate the publisher at the transport level.
 The result is mutual authentication between the two. **TODO, do we want this text, I have already weakened this from the MUST in Yang Push.**

+Any transport specification MUST provide an option for securing the notifications, e.g., through use of transport layer encryption.

-A secure transport is RECOMMENDED.
-For dynamic subscriptions, the publisher MUST ensure that the receiver has sufficient authorization to perform the function it is requesting against the specific subset of content involved. **TODO, is this transport level authorization, or NACM based authorization (in which case, it should not be stated here, since it is application specific rather than being transport specific).**
+A secure transport is RECOMMENDED.<!-- For dynamic subscriptions, the publisher MUST ensure that the receiver has sufficient authorization to perform the function it is requesting against the specific subset of content involved. **TODO, for the second sentence - is this transport level authorization, or NACM based authorization (in which case, it should not be stated here, since it is application specific rather than being transport specific).** -->

+Any transport specification SHOULD ensure that the receiver application can be notified of the subscription-started lifecycle notification before any associated *update* messages.

 A specification for a transport built upon this document can choose whether to use of the same logical channel for the RPCs and the event records.
-However, the *update* records and the subscription state change notifications MUST be sent on the same transport session to ensure properly ordered delivery.
+However, the *update* records and the subscription state change notifications SHOULD be sent on the same transport session.

 If a transport can only support some encodings, then it MUST identify what encodings are supported.
-If a configured subscription's transport allows different encodings, the specification MUST identify the default encoding. **TODO, would it be easier to always require the encoding to be specified?**
+If a configured subscription's transport allows different encodings, the specification MUST identify the default encoding. **TODO, I think we can strike this one.
+Transport encodings should be advertised via the capabilities module, and a default encoding isn't needed if we require that it is always specified.**

-Any transport specific impacts to the lifecycle of configured or dynamic subscriptions MUST be documented.
-E.g., the point at which a subscription can be determined as being established. **TODO, do we need this paragraph, if the behavior is meant to be transport specific that why does anything need to be said at all?
-And if the transport wants to change the behavior then, by definition, that must be documented in the transport specification anyway.**

 Additional transport requirements may be dictated by the choice of transport used with a subscription.
-For an example of such requirements, see {{RFC8640}}.

 ### DSCP Marking {#DSCP}